-(1) When the application referred to in subsection 7 of § $61^4$ , subsection 5 of § $61^5$ , subsection 6 of § $61^6$ , subsection 3 of § $61^7$ or subsection 5 of § $61^9$ is filed, the Consumer Protection and Technical Regulatory Authority notifies the other party to the dispute of the filing of the application within ten business days and demands clarification.
-The Authority sets a reasonable time limit for the filing of the clarification, which may not be shorter than ten business days from receiving the demand for clarification.

-(2) Provided the parties to the dispute agree to this, the Consumer Protection and Technical Regulatory Authority is authorised, when necessary, to commission an expert opinion for deciding on the dispute.
+- (1) When the application mentioned in subsection 7 of § 614, subsection 5 of § 615, subsection 6 of § 616, subsection 3 of § 617 or subsection 5 of § 619 is filed, the Consumer Protection and Technical Regulatory Authority notifies the other party to the dispute of the filing of the application within ten business days and demands clarification.
+The Authority sets a reasonable time limit for the filing of the clarification, which may not be shorter than ten business days from receiving the demand for clarification. - (2) Provided the parties to the dispute agree to this, the Consumer Protection and Technical Regulatory Authority is authorised, when this is needed, to commission an expert opinion for deciding on the dispute.
 When commissioning the opinion, the Authority has regard to the positions of the parties.
-The Authority sets the time limit for the filing of the opinion in consultation with the expert.

-(3) The expert opinion is transmitted to both parties at dispute.

-(4) The costs related to the provision of the expert opinion are borne by the parties at dispute in equal shares, and are paid up before the expert assessment is carried out, unless the Consumer Protection and Technical Regulatory Authority decides otherwise.

-(5) The Consumer Protection and Technical Regulatory Authority is authorised to commission an expert opinion for deciding on the dispute also in cases where the opinion is sought by one of the parties at dispute, and that party agrees to pay the costs connected to this.
-[RT I, 15.12.2016, 1 - entry into force 01.01.2017]
+The Authority sets the time limit for the filing of the opinion in consultation with the expert. - (3) The expert opinion is transmitted to both parties at dispute. - (4) The costs related to the provision of the expert opinion are borne by the parties at dispute in equal shares, and are paid up before the expert assessment is carried out, unless the Consumer Protection and Technical Regulatory Authority decides otherwise. - (5) The Consumer Protection and Technical Regulatory Authority is authorised to commission an expert opinion for deciding on the dispute also in cases where the opinion is sought by one of the parties at dispute, and that party agrees to pay the costs connected to this.

-§ 61.
+§ 6111.
 Obligation to provide information to the Consumer Protection and Technical Regulatory Authority

-(1) The Consumer Protection and Technical Regulatory Authority has the right to demand from the parties at dispute information and documents that are necessary for deciding on the disputes referred to in this Chapter.

-(2) The request for information or documents is formalised by the Consumer Protection and Technical Regulatory Authority in writing.
+- (1) The Consumer Protection and Technical Regulatory Authority has a right to demand from the parties at dispute information and documents that are needed for deciding on the disputes mentioned in this Chapter. - (2) The request for information or documents is made by the Consumer Protection and Technical Regulatory Authority in writing.
 In the request, the Authority sets out an explanation concerning the task for whose fulfilment it requires the information and concerning the manner in which the information is to be used.
-In the request, the Authority sets a reasonable time limit, which may not be shorter than ten business days from receiving the request, for the addressee to provide the information.

-(3) Any information that an official of the Consumer Protection and Technical Regulatory Authority has become privy to in the course of resolving a dispute, is kept confidential by that official.
-[RT I, 15.12.2016, 1 - entry into force 01.01.2017]
+In the request, the Authority sets a reasonable time limit, which may not be shorter than ten business days from receiving the request, for the addressee to provide the information. - (3) Any information that an official of the Consumer Protection and Technical Regulatory Authority has become privy to in the course of resolving a dispute, is kept confidential by that official.
+[RT I, 15.12.2016, 1 entry into force 01.01.2017]